Bronze Cory Care Guide: The Bulletproof Beginner Catfish

 Bronze corys reach a maximum size of about 2.5 inches (6 to 7 cm) in aquariums, with females being the larger of the two sexes.
 Males typically max out slightly smaller, around 2 to 2.25 inches.
 They grow relatively quickly for the first year and then slow down considerably.

 With proper care, bronze corys typically live 5 to 8 years in captivity.
 There are credible reports of specimens reaching 10 years or more in well-maintained tanks.
 The keys to longevity are clean water, a sand substrate (to protect those barbels), a proper diet, and keeping them in a group so they’re not stressed.
-Solitary bronze corys or those kept on rough gravel tend to have significantly shorter lifespans.
+Solitary bronze corys or those kept on rough gravel will have significantly shorter lifespans.

 Care Guide